pielube/loadshifting/README.md

 - [RAMP-mobility](https://github.com/RAMP-project/RAMP-mobility)
     For the modelling of the EV charging.

+The library has been tested with the following dependencies:
+- Standard libraries from Anaconda 3.8:
+	- numpy
+	- pandas
+	- matplotlib, ...
+- dash 2.5.0
+- dash-ace 0.2.1
+- flask-cors 3.0.10
+- joblib 1.1.0
+- plotly 5.1.0

 Alongside the models, some elements are directly included within the framework.
 It is the case of the thermal building model, the HP-based heating system and the electric boiler.

 ## License